Covariance-Guided DFT Beam Selection for Beamspace ESPRIT in Hybrid mmWave Sensor Arrays: Abstract

 \section{Abstract}

-We consider direction-of-arrival estimation in hybrid analog/digital mmWave MIMO receivers that employ DFT beamspace processing with a limited number of RF chains.
-Building on beamspace ESPRIT, we develop a covariance-guided beam selection framework that reconstructs a virtual fully digital subarray, fits a structured signal-plus-noise covariance model, and uses the resulting denoised covariance to select, for each coarse sector, a small contiguous block of DFT beams under a beam-budget constraint.
-The selected beams feed a sparse beamspace Unitary ESPRIT stage, so that the overall complexity is dominated by a single low-dimensional ESPRIT call while retaining a large effective aperture.
-Monte Carlo simulations for a 32-element uniform linear array with three paths show that, relative to a standard sectorization-based beam selector built on the same DFT codebook and ESPRIT estimator, the proposed method attains near Cramér--Rao bound accuracy at moderate array signal-to-noise ratios, substantially reduces the gap to the bound and the failure rate, and offers favorable accuracy--runtime trade-offs under dynamic RF budgets and sector-edge stress tests.
+Accurate direction-of-arrival estimation with hybrid analog--digital millimeter-wave sensor arrays is important for localization, environment sensing, and measurement beam control for sensing applications.
+However, the limited number of radio-frequency chains and training beams in practical hardware makes it difficult to approach the angular resolution of fully digital arrays.
+This paper develops a covariance-guided discrete Fourier transform (DFT) beam selection framework tailored to beamspace ESPRIT for hybrid millimeter-wave receivers.
+A short hybrid training phase realizes a virtual centro-symmetric subarray and yields a sample covariance that is processed by forward--backward averaging, nonnegative least-squares power and noise fitting, and a Toeplitz positive-semidefinite projection to reconstruct a denoised full-aperture covariance matrix.
+This covariance is then used to score and select, within each coarse sector, small contiguous blocks of DFT beams that concentrate signal energy and preserve effective aperture under a strict beam budget.
+The selected beams feed a sparse beamspace ESPRIT stage that operates only on actually available adjacent beam pairs, so that the overall complexity is dominated by a single low-dimensional ESPRIT call.
+Monte Carlo simulations for a thirty-two-element uniform linear array with three paths indicate that, in the considered scenarios, the proposed method can reduce the gap to the Cram\'er--Rao bound, lower the failure rate, and provide favorable accuracy--runtime trade-offs compared with a sectorization-based baseline built from the same codebook and estimator.
+For the unitary DFT codebook studied here, the fine-stage beam selector reduces to a covariance-guided contiguous energy-window rule; the broader score formulation also accommodates non-unitary effective beam dictionaries arising from hardware non-idealities.